tribixbite/awesome/README.md

 *   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are the primitive for stateful workloads.
 Built for AI agents, collaborative apps, and durable execution.
 *   [rivet-dev/agent-os](https://github.com/rivet-dev/agent-os) - A portable open-source operating system for agents. ~6 ms coldstarts, 32x cheaper than sandboxes.
 Powered by WebAssembly and V8 isolates.
 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
 Records everything you do, say, hear 24/7, local, private, secure
+*   [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Incremental engine for long horizon agents 🌟 Star if you like it!
 *   [jsr-io/jsr](https://github.com/jsr-io/jsr) - The open-source package registry for modern JavaScript and TypeScript
 *   [microsoft/edit](https://github.com/microsoft/edit) - We all edit.
 *   [yazaldefilimone/ghost.ai](https://github.com/yazaldefilimone/ghost.ai) - 🧠 your second brain at the computer.